 Franchising allows these individuals to make a deal with a company that is recognizable to consumers and already has a proven track record.
 The franchise supplies the franchisee with the tools necessary to set up an extension of their business, and in return, the franchisee takes a training course, pays an initial franchise fee, and come to an agreement.
 This agreement, especially when franchising with a food chain such as McDonald’s, usually has strict guidelines the franchisee must follow.
 Sometimes even as stringent as determining what type of toilet paper must be used in the bathroom.
 There’s also a royalty fee that the franchisee pays, which is usually about five to ten percent of the profits.
 Always have a franchise lawyer NYC review your agreement before you sign any agreement or contract with a franchise.

 So, is franchising for you?

 The answer is complicated.
 If you’re an entrepreneur who is new to the business world and want to learn from some of the most successful companies in the world, franchising may be for you.
 A franchise, however, doesn’t guarantee success.
-But if you’re risk adverse and don’t want to spend the time and money creating a business from scratch, franchising may be a good option.
+The owner will still have to work hard to grow the business and will probably have to hire a sales team to make sure revenue is coming in.
+As part of hiring a sales team, franchise owners should really consider hosting an annual Sales Kickoff event to prepare the team for all of the sales they will need to make.
+By visiting Salesforce.com, franchise owners can find an agenda of things they can do to prepare their sales team.
+Anyway, if you’re risk-averse and don’t want to spend the time and money creating a business from scratch, franchising may be a good option.
 But in the end, you don’t own the business and you have to adhere to the company’s stipulations.
 If you do decide that franchising is right for you, be sure to hire a franchise lawyer NYC to help you understand what’s in your agreement and how it will impact your bottom line.